Daniel-Mietchen/2030/README.md

 * We need to think more in terms of workflows, less in terms of individual snapshots thereof, and (re)build institutions, policies, funding mechanisms, careers, training and publishing etc. around that.

+* Version control is built in to virtually all aspects of research, and version histories are being exposed by default

 * The current cacophony of communication channels must be complemented by more standardized mechanisms for being notified of changes in a given field.

 * find the right balance in terms of acknowledging the contributions of